Running AVS Operator

 After executing the command, the following information will be required:

-- Operator's Private Key (The Controller Key): This is the key used to sign up with the Othentic shared security protocol and is the account to which restakers delegate their staked assets.
+- Operator's Private Key ( The Controller Key): This is the key used to sign up with the Othentic shared security protocol and is the account to which restakers delegate their staked assets.

-- Use a different private key for Consensus?
-(The Consensus Key): Choose "Yes" if you want to use a separate key for signing consensus messages, otherwise select "No" to use the same key.
+- Use a different private key for Consensus? ( The Consensus Key): Choose "Yes" if you want to use a separate key for signing consensus messages, otherwise select "No" to use the same key.

-- AVS Governance Contract Address: the following contract address should be entered:
+- AVS Governance Contract Address: the following contract address should be

 0x6f943318b05AD7c6EE596A220510A6D64B518dd8